otaha178/DeepDream/README.md

 learned by convolutional neural networks.
-It was first released by Google in the summer of 2015, as an implementation written using the Caffe deep-learning library (this was several months before the first public release of TensorFlow).4 It quickly became an internet sensation thanks to the trippy pictures it could generate (see, for example, figure 8.3), full of algorithmic pareidolia artifacts, bird feathers, and dog eyes—a byproduct of the fact that the DeepDream convnet was trained on ImageNet, where dog breeds and bird species are vastly overrepresented.
+It was first released by Google in the summer of 2015, as an implementation written using the Caffe deep-learning library (this was several months before the first public release of TensorFlow).4 It quickly became an internet sensation thanks to the trippy pictures it could generate, full of algorithmic pareidolia artifacts, bird feathers, and dog eyes—a byproduct of the fact that the DeepDream convnet was trained on ImageNet, where dog breeds and bird species are vastly overrepresented.